What is the best route to climb Kilimanjaro?

 Mount Kilimanjaro summit

 The highest free-standing mountain in the world, Kilimanjaro is an impressive spectacle and sits atop many trekkers' bucket lists.
-Hiking to the 5,895m summit is a classic charity challenge and yields unforgettable memories.
+Hiking to the 5,895m summit is a classic challenge and yields unforgettable memories.

 Found in Tanzania, Kilimanjaro is Africa's tallest mountain and usually takes between five and seven days to trek, including the descent.
 The snow-clad peak can be seen from miles away and iconic photos of the daunting summit set against the African savannah are often what sparks the imagination of aspiring trekkers.